 Introduction to the English and the Dutch Cultures

 First, the Dutch.
-A nation who live on yellow cheese and kale and occasionally horse meat, who grow more vegetables and tulips than most of Europe put together.
-Who speak a loud version of Flemish but look down on their neighbours Belgium for being stupid and messy.
+A nation that lives on yellow cheese and kale and occasionally horse meat, who grow more vegetables and tulips than most of Europe put together.
+They speak a loud version of Flemish but look down on their neighbours Belgium for being stupid and messy.
 That doesn't stop them sending truckloads of flowers every day though, and getting tons of chocolates in exchange.
 So I suppose they're really quite close friends.

 Outspoken, efficient, direct and clean they are natural architects who love things kept in order.
 Being squashed into a limited amount of space explains their need for tidiness, yet they also love to escape from the claustrophobic confines that Dutch suburbia can turn into.
 But some say if you want to see the future for humankind go take a look at the Netherlands.
 Some day we're all going to be living cheek to cheek, eyeball to eyeball.

-You'll also come across front rooms that face onto stagnant water, more bicycle lanes than you can handle and self sufficiency techniques that are frighteningly ahead of their time.
+You'll also come across front rooms that face stagnant water, more bicycle lanes than you can handle and self-sufficiency techniques that are frighteningly ahead of their time.

 Them Dutch, Those English

 For hundreds of years, the English and the Dutch have been 'comparing notes', poking fun at each other over cultural differences.
 Though there are only 223 miles approximately between London and Amsterdam, and only 115 miles as the crow flies over the North Sea, what a world of difference culturally.

 Despite the attempts of the Eurocrats in Brussels and Berlin to paint everyone in Europe with the same eurobrush, national traits and traditions persist.
 The English have embedded the Dutch in their most precious possession—their language, whilst the Dutch can speak English with a flair and energy that makes them appear super intelligent!
 Some of them are of course.